sparkflows/sparkflows-docs/docs/operations/logs.rst

    :alt: operations
    :width: 60%

-.. note:: Above example is shown for the job submitted on databricks cluster.
+.. note:: Above example is shown for the job submitted on Databricks cluster.